Useful Stock Market Resources

 2. Confusing cheap for being good value – Cheap doesn’t always mean better value.
 For example, a cheap stock broker has less fees, but they may not offer the high quality services and support that you may want.

 3. Allowing herd mentality to influence your stock investment decisions – Don’t think that just because everyone else is doing it, you should as well.
-Herd mentality is quite common in stock investing decisions, so check out our article Herd Mentality: Are You Being Set Up to Fail to make sure that you’re not making this mistake.
+Herd mentality is quite common in stock investing decisions, so check out our article on Herd Mentality: Are You Being Set Up to Fail to make sure that you’re not making this mistake.

 4. Rushing into decisions – If you’re still doing research and are not completely ready to buy stocks, don’t buy them.
 Even if something changes and it seems like you will miss a big opportunity if you don’t buy them now, you should still wait.
 Rushing into a decision before you’re certain that it’s the right decision could cause you more trouble later.

 5. Protecting your bad choices – Don’t let loss aversion make you want to protect your bad choices.
 It may seem obvious that once you make a bad choice, you should fix it, but loss aversion makes investors feel that avoiding more losses is preferable to acquiring gains.

 New stock investors often make mistakes because they look in the wrong places for investment advice, and don’t make the most of all the resources and tools available to gain an advantage.

 So, we’ve gathered a list of the best resources for new stock investors, including books by some of the most well-known and successful investors, as well as online resources, tools, and simulators to test your skills.
 Check them out below – you’re sure to find something useful.